Before registering for MHTP classes, it is necessary to first apply to the Program and be accepted as a student.

 Music, Sound, and Healing (9 hours)

-This course is an exploration and experience of the basic physics of sound and music, its effects upon the human body, the anatomy and physiology of the human perception of sound, and multi-cultural approaches to the use of music for healing the human being.
-Students will learn historical uses of music as a healing art, review the basic elements of music, and how these elements can be used for healing body, mind, and spirit.
+This is the exploration and experience of the basic physics of sound and music, its effects upon the human body, and multicultural approaches to the use of music for healing the human being.
+Students will learn the uses of music as a healing art through the ages; review the basic elements of music, and how these elements can be used for healing body, mind, spirit, and soul.
+Students will learn how to understand and how to find current music research to form a logical and persuasive justification for this work.
+With this background, students can confidently approach the healthcare community to provide service as CMPs.

 Etiquette and Independent Practicum (10 hours)